Northern sunfish: Description

 Northern sunfish have 34–38 ctenoid scales along their lateral line.
 The pectoral fin of this species is much shorter and rounded than other sunfishes.

 The northern sunfish and longear sunfish are similar in appearance.
 Both are vibrantly-colored fish with distinct opercles.
 The opercle of L. peltastes tends to be steeply angled and stout, while those on L. megalotis are straighter and longer in comparison.
 Although each species display similar coloration, the patterns which form from these colors are different.
 The northern sunfish tends to have more distinct turquoise vertical barring than longear sunfish, the latter of which contains turquoise speckling or accents across the body.
 Some forms of longear sunfish appear much more red and orange than northern sunfish.
 Additionally, adult northern sunfish are typically smaller than longear sunfish, reaching a maximum total length around 12.7 cm.
 Age estimation with scales suggested the average maximum lifespan was four years, although a nine year old specimen was observed in Michigan.

-A small, northern sunfish caught at Lake Leelanau, MI.
+Juvenile caught at Lake Leelanau, MI.